 - Goal: Men 10 strict and 20 kipping.
 Women 7 strict and 15 kipping.

 - How to: Do 2-4 workouts a week.
 Rest day from pull-ups before day 2 and 4

 The programming for this Level is in the Gymnastics Program.

 By level 4 we want to have proficiency with both kipping and strict pull-ups which means a few different things.

 First, your kipping skills are down pat.
-You feel comfortable jumping up and knowing out some kipping pull-ups.
+You feel comfortable jumping up and showing some kipping pull-ups.
 By now, you should have already started introducing them in your WOD’s.
 You may not be able to do them all, but you feel it coming.